Coastal Management

 The Greens NSW believe:

-1. The New South Wales coastal zone is a significant natural asset of New South Wales, which must be protected through ecologically sustainable management, the allocation of dedicated resources and a comprehensive reserve urgent planning and consideration irrespective of climate change and sea level rise predictions;
+1. The New South Wales coastal zone is a significant and vulnerable natural asset, which must be protected through ecologically sustainable planning and management, the allocation of dedicated resources and a comprehensive, adequate and representative reserve system

-2. The consequences of global climate change, such as increased storm frequency and intensity of storm surges, sea level rise, coastal inundation, erosion, heavier precipitation and fire threats must be recognised and incorporated into all decisions relating to coastal zone management;
+2. The consequences of global climate change must be recognised and incorporated into all decisions relating to the coastal zone

-10. The unacceptable threats posed by discharges and the accumulation of waste and debris threaten the environmental integrity of coastal zones as well as the welfare of communities and industries that rely on healthy ecosystems in the coastal zone;
+10. All pollution that threatens the environmental integrity of coastal zones and the welfare of communities and industries that rely on healthy ecosystems, is unacceptable

-12. Substantial and sustained reductions in greenhouse gas emissions would significantly reduce projected risks to NSW’s the natural environment of the coastal zone and to its communities;
+11. Substantial and sustained reductions in greenhouse gas emissions are urgently needed to mitigate the risks to coastal communities and the natural environment

-13. Coastal councils should be provided with financial assistance and resources to oversee their respective Coastal Management Programs in line with their obligations under the Coastal Management Act 2016;
+12. Councils required to prepare a coastal management plan must be provided with government funding and resources to develop and implement their respective Coastal Management Programs in line with their obligations under the Coastal Management Act 2016

-14. Supporting measures and means to return identified coastal and estuarine lands from private ownership to public space will improve community amenity and the environmental resilience of land in the coastal zone; and
+14. Supporting measures and means to return identified coastal and estuarine lands from private ownership to public space will improve community amenity and the environmental resilience of land in the coastal zone

-15. Vehicles other than emergency vehicles or specifically licensed vehicles should be restricted and eventually phased out on beaches, coastal dunes, tidal salt marshes, intertidal areas and surrounding lands including undeveloped headlands.
+15. Vehicles other than emergency vehicles must be restricted and eventually phased out on beaches, coastal dunes, tidal salt marshes, intertidal areas and surrounding lands including undeveloped headlands

 Aims